Is Jamaica Worth Visiting in 2014?

 10. How long should I spend in Jamaica?

-A week is an ideal duration to sample what Jamaica has to offer, including several days at the beach, a day trip to the mountains, and some time exploring cultural sites.
+A week is an ideal duration to sample what Jamaica has to offer.
+You can enjoy some beach time, sample local cuisine and spend some time exploring cultural sites.
 For those who wish to delve deeper into the island’s culture, longer stays are beneficial.
-However, even a three to four-day visit can be rewarding, because you can explore major attractions, enjoy some beach time, and sample the local cuisine.
+However, even a 5 day visit, four-day visit or even a three day visit can be rewarding, because you can explore major attractions and still have a great time.

 Jamaica Travel: Know Before You Go